Gingerbread House Heaven Logo

 History of the Gingerbread Man

-Gingerbread recipes began with the monks, but gingerbread men weren't the first forms of gingerbread.
 After soldiers fought the crusades in the Middle East, travelers from the West brought back many exotic spices.
 Ginger was one of them.
 It was fairly expensive to use, so it was only available to those with money.
 The monks began experimenting with ginger in their recipes and crafted a type of cake to celebrate with.
 Their gingerbread cakes honored religious symbols and saints.
-They carved elaborate likenesses into wood and poured the dough in it to cook.
+They carved elaborate likenesses into wood and poured the dough into the wooden gingerbread molds to cook.

 The upper class people started catching on with the notion of celebrating, but used their own forms.
 They made carvings out of wood to depict royalty, castles and flowers.
 Since ginger was still expensive, it wasn’t used by common folk nor was it available in the daily marketplace.